krystlih/swu-league-manager/README.md

 - **65-128 players** → 7 rounds
 - **129+ players** → 8 rounds

-**Note:** You can manually override round count when creating a league.
+**Note:** You can manually override round count when creating a tournament.
 The system prevents generating rounds beyond the defined limit.

 ### Bye Handling
 - **Automatic**: Byes are automatically reported as 2-0-0 wins